Most Famous Logos With a Face

 Logo Starbucks

-Coffeehouse Starbucks chose a very unusual logo, not typical for fast food establishments.
+Coffeehouse Starbucks chose a very unusual logo that is not typical of fast food establishments.
 However, this did not prevent it from becoming a popular franchise, as customers perfectly remembered the white entity depicted in a green circle.
-A mermaid is drawn on the emblem, and they are usually associated with the water element.
+The emblem features a mermaid, usually associated with the water element.
 Her head is decorated with flowing hair and a crown with a five-pointed star.
 Her face is friendly and smiling.

 Whistling Straits